sematext/docs/docs/guide/reports-guide.md

    - If you've customized any reports, you'll get a notification info box when updates are available for those reports.
 You can:
      - **Fetch new updates**: Bring the latest updates into your customized report while keeping your existing customizations intact.
      - **Overwrite existing reports**: Replace your current customizations entirely with the updated out-of-the-box report.
      - **Ignore and keep your existing report**: Continue using your customized report without fetching the updates.

-The notification info box will not be shown again for the next 30 days.
-After that a reminder will be sent.
+   The notification info box can be hidden anytime by clicking the 'hide' button.
 At any time you can update the report through the Report Settings menu.

 #### Why Use Report Updates?